Arpan384/YouTube_Automation-puppeteer/README.md

 -> scrape comments for any youtube video

--> download any youtube video with link (using 3rd party website => migght not be always reliable)
+-> download any youtube video with link (using 3rd party website => might not be always reliable)